pypa/setuptools/docs/userguide/dependency_management.rst

 Optional dependencies
 =====================
 Setuptools allows you to declare dependencies that only get installed under specific circumstances.
-These dependencies are specified with ``extras_require`` keyword and are only installed if another package depends on it (either directly or indirectly) This makes it convenient to declare dependencies for ancillary functions such as "tests" and "docs".
+These dependencies are specified with the ``extras_require`` keyword and are only installed if another package depends on it (either directly or indirectly).
+This makes it convenient to declare dependencies for ancillary functions such as "tests" and "docs".

 .. note::